Florida State COVID-19 FAQs

 Employers can also require employees to wear additional safety equipment like face/eye protection, gowns, gloves, or other equipment suggested by OSHA, and should review the guidance published on OSHA’s website for recommended practices.

-For more information, visit Florida’s Department of Health COVID-19 Response Page or Florida’s COVID-19 Resource Center, explore the Paychex COVID-19 Help Center, review our WORX article, and follow safety guidance provided by OSHA, the CDC, and your state or local agencies.
+For more information, visit Florida’s Department of Health COVID-19 Response Page, explore the Paychex COVID-19 Help Center, review our WORX article, and follow safety guidance provided by OSHA, the CDC, and your state or local agencies.

 As an employer in Florida, how do I properly conduct COVID-19 temperature testing in the workplace for employees and visitors?